Who we are:

 Recent discussions have been happening around the future growth of malt barley and wheat in our Northeast Grainshed.
 A group of Northeast researchers, growers, maltsters, distillers, and bakers believe that we should initiate a coordinated marketing effort that creates consumer awareness and demand for locally grown grains.

 We envision a coordinated consumer marketing campaign to educate and create excitement around local grains, and support goals to strengthen the emerging market.
-Initial conversations suggest setting 5-year goals for acreage in our grainshed in NY and New England.
+Initial conversations suggest setting 5-year goals for acreage in our grainshed in NY, NJ and New England.

 By offering an identifiable “local grain brand” we will educate consumers to directly support the Northeast Grainshed.
 A coordinated campaign will support the brewers, bakers and distillers using local grains, and encourage new brewers, bakers, and distillers to adopt the use of local grains in their products.
 Many of the early adopters are eager to recruit peers and help create a second wave of craft beverage and bread producers.